hexeguitar/TGX4/hw_platform.md

 Contrary to the classic Teensy AudioLib auto generated code, a codec class (ie. *AudioControl_SGTL5000*) is a private member of the hardware platform class.

 A hardware platform class has to implement the following methods:
-- `bool init(void)` -  initializing the codec and if required other peripherals, GPIOS used for swtiches, pots and other control elements.
+- `bool init(void)` -  initializing the codec and if required other peripherals, GPIOS used for switches, pots and other control elements.
 - `bool dry_set(hw_state_t newState)` - used to externally switch the DRY signal.
 Often it can be a GPIO controlling an analog CMOS/FET switch or an already built in feature of the codec chip.
 If not used, should return `false`.
 - `bool dry_get()` - returns the dry signal switch state .
 - `bool wet_set(hw_state_t newState)` - as above, only for the WET signal.
 Make it return `true` if not used, as in such cases the output is a WET signal only.